 - In "Beauty and the Beast", the Beast agrees to let Beauty return home to see her ill father when she begs him to even though he's not exaggerating when he warns her that he'll die of grief if she stays home too long.

 - A dark version in "The Little Mermaid."
-The title character, now a tongueless human, needs to marry the prince in order to gain an immortal soul; if he goes through with his Perfectly Arranged Marriage to another girl, the mermaid will dissolve into sea-foam and get no afterlife.
-She's given an out: if she kills the prince with a magic dagger and puts his blood on her legs, she'll turn back into a mermaid and at least retain her natural 300-year lifespan.
-She can't go through with it, dies, but gets an afterlife in reward for her sacrifice.
+The title character, now a mute human, needs to marry the prince in order to gain an immortal soul; if he goes through with his Perfectly Arranged Marriage to another girl, the mermaid will dissolve into sea-foam and get no afterlife.
+She's given an out: if she kills the prince with a magic dagger and lets his blood splash on her legs, she'll turn back into a mermaid and at least regain her natural 300-year lifespan.
+She can't go through with it, dies, but is granted the opportunity to earn her OWN afterlife because of her sacrifice.

 - In "Sweetheart Roland" by The Brothers Grimm, a shepherd picks a flower who's actually the protagonist.
 He proposes to her when she becomes human again, but she's still in love with the titular Roland; nevertheless, the shepherd continues to let her live with him until she eventually wins Roland back.

-- In the TV adaptation of The Mists of Avalon, Arthur's solution to this problem is a threesome.
+- In The Mists of Avalon, Arthur's solution to this problem is a threesome.

 - In season 2 of Merlin, Lancelot refuses to return to Camelot because he believes Prince Arthur and Guenevere are the One True Pairing.
 This is after they've agreed that a romance is out of the question.